tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230202 wp-content, a small things not right, in js, sensitive folder!
 - Updated: 230128 wp-contents for more alternative protection.
 - Updated: 230128 htaccess1 for more security.
 - Updated: 230122 wp-includes for better protection.